bayareala8s/training/non-technical/leadership/README.md

    - **Can you give an example of how you've handled a conflict within your team?
 What steps did you take to resolve it?**

+Here's an example response to the question about handling a conflict within a team:

+---

+**Can you give an example of how you've handled a conflict within your team?
+What steps did you take to resolve it?**

+### Situation:
+In my previous role as a Lead IT Engineer, I encountered a conflict between two senior developers on my team.
+The disagreement was over the approach to take for implementing a new feature in our software product.
+One developer preferred a more traditional, time-tested method, while the other advocated for a newer, more innovative approach that had not been extensively tested in our environment.

+### Task:
+As the team lead, it was my responsibility to mediate the conflict, ensure a resolution that aligned with our project goals, and maintain a collaborative and productive team environment.

+### Action:
+1. **Individual Discussions:**
+   - I started by speaking with each developer individually to understand their perspectives and the reasoning behind their preferred approaches.
+This allowed me to gather detailed information and identify the key points of contention.

+2. **Joint Meeting:**
+   - I then organized a meeting with both developers present.
+I set ground rules for the discussion, emphasizing respect, active listening, and a focus on finding a solution that would benefit the project.

+3. **Facilitating Open Communication:**
+   - During the meeting, I facilitated an open and structured discussion where each developer could present their case.
+I encouraged them to consider the pros and cons of both approaches and to think about the overall impact on the project.

+4. **Identifying Common Ground:**
+   - I guided the conversation to identify common goals and objectives shared by both developers, such as the need for a reliable, maintainable, and scalable solution.
+This helped shift the focus from individual preferences to collective project goals.

+5. **Collaborative Decision-Making:**
+   - We explored the possibility of integrating aspects of both approaches to create a hybrid solution.
+After thorough discussion and some brainstorming, we agreed on a combined approach that leveraged the strengths of both methods while mitigating their weaknesses.

+6. **Follow-Up and Monitoring:**
+   - I established a follow-up plan to monitor the implementation of the agreed solution and to ensure that both developers felt supported throughout the process.
+Regular check-ins helped address any further concerns and maintained a positive working relationship.

+### Result:
+By facilitating open communication and collaborative problem-solving, we successfully resolved the conflict and implemented a hybrid solution that met our project requirements.
+Both developers felt valued and heard, which improved their working relationship and reinforced a culture of teamwork and respect within the team.
+The successful resolution of this conflict also set a positive precedent for handling future disagreements constructively.

+---

+This response demonstrates effective conflict resolution skills, emphasizing the importance of communication, empathy, and collaboration in resolving team disputes.
    - **How do you prioritize tasks and manage your time when overseeing multiple projects and team members?**

 2. **Problem Solving and Decision Making:**